tensorush/tensorush.github.io/content/zcl.md

 // fld: u8,
 ```

-- ## Root library file should have its name, reference tests, expose the public API and error set.
+- ## Root library file should have its name, reference tests, expose the public API and error set

 ```zig
 //!
 Root library file `<library_name>.zig` that exposes the public API.